 M/s.
-JSUS & Associates, Chartered Accountants (ICAI Firm Registration 329784E), the Company's Statutory Auditor, is responsible for performing an independent audit of the Financial Statements and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in India.
+JSUS & Associates, Chartered Accountants (ICAI Firm Registration 329784E), the Company's Statutory Auditor, appointed by the Shareholders of the Company at the 31st Annual General Meeting held on September 30, 2022, for a second consecutive term of 5 years, is responsible for performing an independent audit of the Financial Statements and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in India.